phalcon-orphanage/docs/en/dispatcher.md

 }
 ```

-> Only exceptions produced by the dispatcher and exceptions produced in the executed action are notified in the `beforeException` events.
+> **NOTE**: Only exceptions produced by the dispatcher and exceptions produced in the executed action are notified in the `beforeException` events.
 Exceptions produced in listeners or controller events are redirected to the latest try/catch.
 {: .alert .alert-danger }

 ## Implementing your own Dispatcher